-Social & Public Affairs and regularly brief these individuals on the status of the spill emergency.
-A scribe will be assigned to the Incident Commander to document all communications and response actions of the spill incident.
+The IC will establish communications with the VP Nunavut and VP Health, Safety, Social & Public Affairs and regularly brief these individuals on the status of the spill emergency.
+A scribe will be assigned to the IC to document all communications and response actions of the spill incident.

-After the spill emergency has been contained, the Incident Commander will conduct an incident investigation with the assistance of the Environmental Superintendent, Health & Safety Manager/Superintendent and other site managers as required.
+After the spill emergency has been contained, the IC leads an incident investigation.